rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 {:#vulnerability-doc-priority-modification}

 Different techniques are possible to [determine the priority of documents](cite:cites WalkingWithoutMap) during query processing.
-If queries do not specify a custom ordering, this **prioritization will impact the ordering of query results**.
+If queries do not specify a custom ordering, this prioritization will impact the ordering of query results.
 Some of these techniques are purely graph-based, such as [PageRank](cite:cites pagerank), and can therefore suffer from purely data-driven attacks.
-This vulnerability involves **attacks that can influence the priority of documents**, and thereby maliciously influence what query **results come in earlier or later**.
+This vulnerability involves attacks that can influence the priority of documents, and thereby maliciously influence what query results come in earlier or later.

 **Exploit: malicious PageRank prioritization of documents**